The Box A Shar is a bundle of joy that is bred from a Boxer and a Chinese Shar Pei.

 The Box A Shar does not do well in a warm climate and will take time and effort to adjust to surroundings that it is not used to.

 Physical Traits of the Box A Shar

-The Box A Shar is a medium to large sized dog.
-But how much does it actually weigh and how many years can you expect to spend with your pet?
+The Box A Shar is a medium to a large-sized dog.
+But how much does it weigh and how many years can you expect to spend with your pet?
 Keep reading to find out.

 How big is a full-grown Box A Shar?